FirstSanchez/firstsanchez/README.md

 *For business inquiries and project discussions, please reach out via Discord.
 I look forward to bringing your ideas to life!*

-*Available for both short-term projects and long-term collaborations.*
+*Available for both short-term projects.*